filiprak01/allegro-summer-experience-2022/README.md

 In my project I used a following simplifications:
 - After downloading a repository with name the jtextfield with username is not changing its text to blank.
 - After downloading a repository user have to click a repository to check details which means no default language details are uploaded.
+- Private repositories are not visable, so if all repositories of certain user consist of only private repositories no data will be displayed nor a notification.